mahamshahid18/valet-app-v2/README.md

 * Add styling to user login form
 * Add validation checks to user login form
 * Add validation styles to user login form
+* Add notification service to display info messages
+* Add route for handling 401 (unauthorized request) error
-* Add notification service to display error messages (such as when a 401 message is returned from the server)
+* Add error handler to data service to redirect to the unauthorized url when the 401 error is returned from http call